 27 June 2023

-The webinar Human Security and Parliament was co-organized by the Inter-Parliamentary Union (IPU) and the Human Security For All campaign (HS4A).
+The Online webinar Human Security and Parliament was co-organized by the Inter-Parliamentary Union (IPU) and the Human Security For All campaign (HS4A).
 This webinar aimed to delve into the concept of human security and its relevance in addressing the complex challenges of our time.
 In today’s rapidly changing world, marked by crises such as conflicts, disasters, climate change, pandemics, and economic downturns, there is an urgent need to shift our approaches towards peace, stability, and sustainable development.

 As the UN’s human security approach approaches its 30th anniversary, it has become increasingly evident that a people-centered framework that is proactive, empowering, and preventive is necessary to tackle the multifaceted challenges that societies face.
 Against the backdrop of rising global military expenditure, recovering from the COVID-19 pandemic, and the escalating climate crisis, the human security approach emerges as a vital solution.
 By prioritizing the well-being and safety of individuals and communities through concrete, context-specific, and practical actions, this approach can serve as a roadmap to achieve the Sustainable Development Goals (SDGs) and build resilient societies.